Written by Parnall Law Firm reviewed by Bert Parnall Car Accident Articles

 All states except South Carolina, New Hampshire, and Virginia require vehicle owners to carry minimum auto insurance.
 Even so, drivers in the exempted states may need auto insurance in specific scenarios, including:

 Liability insurance protects you if you’re financially liable for someone’s injury or property damage.
-It comes as a standard feature for auto liability.
+It comes as a standard feature for auto liability and is the main type of auto insurance required in most states.
+This essential coverage typically includes both bodily injury liability and property damage liability, ensuring you’re protected in case of an accident.

 Here are instances where liability coverage applies in auto accidents: